galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 >    > How many reads where mapped?
 Uniquely or several times?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > The overall alignment rate is 98.64%.
 This score is quite high.
-If you have less than 70-80%, you should investigate the origin: contamination, etc.
+If you have less than 70-80%, you should investigate the cause: contamination, etc.
 >    > >
 >    > > 43719 (90.27%) reads have been aligned concordantly exactly 1 time and 3340 (6.90%) aligned concordantly >1 times.
 The latter ones correspond to multiple mapped reads.
 Allowing for multiple  mapped reads increases the number of usable reads and the sensitivity of peak detection;
 however, the number of false positives may also increase.
 Here the number of uniquely mapped reads is sufficient to analyze to remove the multi-mapped reads.